caroseca/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

+Comments look like this: ```//``` (forward slashes)

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+First, the script type needs to be identified as such ```<script type="text/javascript">```.
+Also, in this particular code, everything starts to get moving with the onload function: ```<body onload = "displayInformation();">```.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

+Seems to be like ```console.log()``` and potentially ```alert(hello)```. console.log will print out some statements in the browser's console, but alert will display a pop-up in the browser window.
+The latter may be annoying and not in the scope of the design for the webpage, so that may not be the outcome that you want.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
-(Related to the last question.)
-Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**
+(Related to the last question.) ~~Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...~~**

+Commented out line 11, ```alert("hello");```.
 * **How can you put your own name at the top where it currently says "A name"?
-Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+Explain very briefly how to do so, and ~~replace `A name` in the web page with your own name.~~**

+The javascript code that targets the h1 tag needs to/did change: ```document.querySelector('h1').innerHTML = "CARA R. CANADY";```

 * **What does the word `document` represent in this code?
 Explain briefly.**
+Using https://www.w3schools.com/js/js_htmldom_document.asp on 03/19/2019 to inform my answer.
+The DOM is the document object module.
+Using this targets/controls elements/items in the HTML document and allows javascript to modify those objects/elements.

-* **What is happening in line 12 (
+* **What is happening in line 12 (**
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
-)?
-Explain, briefly (<= 2 sentences).**
+)? **Explain, briefly (<= 2 sentences).**

+This line finds out how many items are contained within the list tag and identifies those items with an ```#items``` tag.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+The background color of this page is white; the CSS stylesheet gives a grayish color to the <p> tag only.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
-Explain briefly.
-Then edit the code to make those boxes some shade of blue, of your choosing.**
+Explain briefly. ~~Then edit the code to make those boxes some shade of blue, of your choosing.~~**

+The <p> tag is included in the CSS stylesheet, so it only targets those HTML elements with that tag.
+The border size, type, and, color are also included in that styling.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**